 Looking for the Best Grocery Card?
 It’s the American Express Cobalt Credit Card.
 Cardholders can see rewards after two-years that total $1,194.68.
 Equally impressive is the Scotia Momentum Visa Infinite Card.
 This was voted Best Gas Rewards that came out to $1,048.70 after two-years.

-President’s Choice Financial World Elite Mastercard won for Best Store Card with rewards totaling $976.91.
+President’s Choice Financial World Elite Mastercard won for Best Store Card with rewards totalling $976.91.
 The card voted Fan Favourite went to President’s Choice Financial Mastercard.
 While the Best Prepaid Card winner is KOHO Prepaid Visa Card.

 Often, when consumers shop for credit cards, they're not aware that they should have a strategy.
 Meaning, if they're planning a trip they should look for the best travel rewards credit card or the best gas credit card.
 If they have a less than perfect credit, they should shop for a credit card that can help them rebuild credit.